 - Dedicated apps;

-- Ways to make it the default search engine.
+- The ability to make it your default search engine.

 Why should you use a private search engine?